StochLab/SlopedTerrainLinearPolicy/README.md

    <img width="240" height="190" src="https://github.com/lok-i/Stoch2_gym_env/blob/other_robots/media/stoch2dist.gif">
 </p>

-This is the main code base accompanying the paper with the above title, accepted in CoRL 2020 and to be published in JMLR.
+The code base accompanying the paper with the above title, accepted in CoRL 2020 and to be published in JMLR.

 ### Getting Started:
 To install the package and its dependenclies run